About the JL Audio XD500/3v2

 - Remote Level Mode: You can assign the operation of the connected HD-RLC to the entire amplifier (ALL), or just the subwoofer channel (SUB).

-- Input Mode: The Input Mode switch lets you send four discrete channels into the amplifier, or use only two channels to feed all four amplifier channels.
+- Input Mode: The Input Mode switch lets you send four discrete channels into the amplifier, or use only two channels to feed the three amplifier channels.
 You can set the Input Mode to 4 CH or 2 CH.
-If you only have one channel of subwoofer signal available, you can use only one of the Subwoofer Channel inputs.
+If you have just a single subwoofer jack, you can use only one of the Subwoofer Channel inputs.
 However, for best results, a Y-adapter is recommended to feed both Sub channel inputs.

 Power/Ground/Turn-On Terminals: This JL Audio XDv2 amplifier features set screw clamp terminals for the power, ground, and remote turn-on connections.
 A 2.5mm hex-wrench is supplied for tightening or loosening the set screws.